-There are 8 abstractions in the catchment and all of them have been designated as 'at risk'.
-However, all of the abstractions are located in water bodies whose WFD status is at least 'good' which suggests that none of them are impacting their surrounding water environment.
-Therefore, it is unlikely that they are affecting shellfish water quality in this shellfish area.
+There are 12 abstractions in the catchment.
+All but 2 of them are groundwater abstractions and none of them have been designated as 'at risk'.
+As none of them represent a significant proportion of their corresponding resources, they are unlikely to be affecting any aspect of shellfish water quality in this shellfish area.